 Full refunds are given if classes are cancelled by The Puppy Perfectors Dog Training & Agility Center and no reschedule opportunity is offered.

-If you cancel your enrollment (in a class that is not drop in) 48 hours prior, you may request a refund minus a $35 processing fee.
+If you cancel your enrollment (in a class that is not rolling enrollment) 48 hours prior, you may request a refund minus a $35 processing fee.

 There are no refunds on prepaid packages or classes once you start using them.